open-way-learning/owl-handbook/About-OWL/our-purpose.md

 The following values represent not just how we aspire to work, but how we actually work: with each other, with the schools and communities we serve, and with the broader network of partners who share our vision of a better, more learner-centered future for education.
 They also reflect the deep commitments that shape our culture as an open organization, rooted in the belief that transparency, collaboration, and equity are not just buzzwords, but the foundation for sustainable transformation.

+These values aren't just aspirational—they're operational.
+They shape how we design our work, how we build our culture, and how we navigate challenges together.
+They show up in the details of a workshop plan, in the way we give feedback, and in the choices we make when no one's watching.
+Our hope and our expectation is that you'll live these values not as a checklist, but as a compass—a way to stay aligned to our shared purpose, mission, and vision.

 ### Integrity in Action

 At OWL, we care deeply about results, but never at the expense of how we achieve them.
 We hold ourselves to the highest ethical standards, guided by mission-driven principles and a deep sense of fairness in all our relationships.
 This commitment is personal.
 OWL Co-Founder Ben Owens often shares advice from his grandfather: